opsdroid/opsdroid/docs/connectors/telegram.md

     token: "123456789:ABCDEFGHIJKLMNOPQRSTUVWXYZ-ZYXWVUT"  # Telegram bot token
     # optional
     bot-name: opsdroid # Name to be used by the bot in some replies, defaults to opsdroid
-    reply-unauthorized: false # Should the bot reply to unauthorized users?
+    reply-unauthorized: True # Should the bot reply to unauthorized users?
     whitelisted-users:  # List of users who can speak to the bot, if not set anyone can speak
       - user1
       - user2